ea-ae/ea-ae/README.md

 ## / iam *| ea-ae |* hello \

 * Studying software engineering in university.
-* Coding since 13, still can't remember how to get the length of a list.
 * Full-stack webdev with a focus on back-end development.
 * Currently interested in **ASP.NET**, **distributed systems**, and **Vue**.